Experience one of the nation’s finest Hebrew programs

 - Advanced Grammar & Composition.
 Develop and internalize your Hebrew skills through the study of Hebrew morphology, grammar and syntax.
 Practice composing narrative and poetic texts in Hebrew.

-- Issues in Exegesis.
-Develop an understanding of how textual criticism, comparative philology and literary theory apply to the analysis of biblical texts.
+- Textual Criticism & the Septuagint.
+Develop an understanding of how textual criticism, comparative philology and the use of the Septuagint apply to the analysis of biblical texts.

 - Aramaic.
 Learn the basics of Aramaic grammar and translate the Aramaic sections of Scripture as well as selections from ancient inscriptions, Elephantine papyri and Targums.